Gitkrunixdev/Shamir_Cracker_Lab-research-and-development-tool./CONTRIBUTING.md

-# 🤝 Contributing Guidelines
+# 🤝 Contribution Guidelines

 Thank you for your interest in contributing to **Gitkrunixdev**.

-This repository maintains **cryptographic CLI tooling** intended for expert‑level usage, audit workflows, and controlled development environments.
-Contributions are welcome, but **quality, clarity, and security discipline are mandatory**.
+This repository provides **cryptographic command‑line tooling** intended for expert‑level usage in research, development, and audit‑oriented environments.
+Contributions are welcome, but must adhere to strict standards of correctness, transparency, and security discipline.

 ---

-## Contribution Scope
+## 1. Scope of Acceptable Contributions

-We accept contributions that:
+Contributions are accepted if they:

-- Improve code quality, correctness, or performance
+- Improve correctness, reliability, or performance
-- Extend CLI tooling in a **deterministic and auditable** manner
+- Extend CLI tooling in a deterministic and auditable manner
 - Improve documentation, reproducibility, or compliance clarity
 - Fix verified bugs with clear reproduction steps

-We do **not** accept:
-- Feature requests without technical justification
+- Enhance testability or auditability

+Contributions are **not accepted** if they:

+- Introduce network communication or telemetry
-- UI abstractions that obscure cryptographic behavior
+- Obscure cryptographic behavior through abstraction
+- Add custodial, managed, or service‑like functionality
-- Marketing content or promotional material
+- Include marketing, promotional, or non‑technical content
-- Changes that weaken security assumptions
+- Weaken security assumptions or trust boundaries

 ---

-## Branch Policy

-- All contributions must target the `main` branch
-- Experimental work should be proposed before submission
-- Large changes require prior discussion

----

-## Code Standards
+## 2. Coding Standards

 All contributions must:

 - Be deterministic and reproducible
-- Avoid hidden state, telemetry, or external dependencies
+- Avoid hidden state or implicit configuration
 - Use explicit error handling
-- Preserve offline‑first operation
+- Preserve offline‑first execution
+- Avoid dynamic code execution
-- Avoid introducing network calls unless explicitly justified
+- Avoid unnecessary dependencies

 Cryptographic logic must be:
 - Transparent
 - Inspectable
-- Documented
+- Clearly documented

 ---

+## 3. Security Expectations

+Contributors must:

+- Avoid introducing new attack surfaces
+- Respect existing security boundaries
+- Document any security‑relevant changes
+- Follow the disclosure process defined in `SECURITY.md`

+Security vulnerabilities **must not** be submitted via public issues or pull requests.

+---

-## Documentation Requirements
+## 4. Documentation Requirements

-Any non‑trivial change must include:
+Any non‑trivial contribution must include:

 - Updated documentation
 - Clear explanation of intent
 - Notes on security implications (if applicable)

-Documentation should favor **clarity over verbosity**.
+Documentation should prioritize **clarity, precision, and auditability**.

 ---

-## Security Considerations

-- Do **not** submit security vulnerabilities via public issues
-- Follow the disclosure process defined in `SECURITY.md`
-- Contributions introducing cryptographic changes must include rationale

----

-## Licensing

-By contributing, you agree that:
-- Your contribution is licensed under **GPL‑3.0**
-- You have the right to submit the code
-- You do not introduce incompatible licenses

----

-## Review Process
+## 5. Review Process

-All contributions are reviewed for:
+All contributions are subject to review for:

 - Technical correctness
 - Security impact
 - Architectural consistency
 - Documentation quality

 Maintainers reserve the right to:

 - Request changes
 - Reject contributions without detailed explanation
 - Close inactive or low‑quality submissions

+Large or architectural changes should be discussed prior to submission.

 ---

-## Forks & Derivatives
+## 6. Branch Policy

+- Contributions must target the `main` branch
+- Experimental work should be proposed before submission
-Forks are encouraged for experimentation.
+- Forks are encouraged for experimentation

 Security responsibility for forks lies with their maintainers.

 ---

+## 7. Licensing

+By contributing, you agree that:

+- Your contribution is licensed under **GPL‑3.0**
+- You have the legal right to submit the contribution
+- You do not introduce incompatible licenses

+All contributions become part of the GPL‑3.0 licensed codebase.

+---

-## Contact & Continuity
+## 8. Attribution and Continuity

 Original project author and cryptographic research continuity:
+- **@shamircrackerlab**
 - https://x.com/shamircrackerlab

 Gitkrunixdev operates as a **development and experimentation layer**.

 ---

-## Final Note
+## 9. Final Note

-This project prioritizes **correctness, transparency, and responsibility** over velocity.
+This project prioritizes:

+- Correctness over convenience
+- Transparency over abstraction
+- Responsibility over velocity

-If you are unsure whether a contribution fits the scope, open a discussion **before** submitting code.
+If you are unsure whether a contribution fits the scope, initiate a discussion **before** submitting code.